 Work with a Dietary Specialist

 Whether you work with a dietitian, nutritionist, or physician who specializes in food allergies, getting your diet right is critical.
 In addition to eating gluten-free and learning what foods have hidden gluten in them, you will need to focus on foods that promote healing.
 Your intestinal villi especially need to heal.
 More than that, getting enough fiber, calcium, B vitamins, vitamin D, zinc, magnesium, and iron without gluten-containing grains is tricky since so many grain-based foods are fortified with these nutrients.

 Because gluten intolerance causes malabsorption, supplementation with vitamins and minerals is critical.
 Finding the right celiac disease vitamin supplement can help your body get all of the essential nutrients it needs.
 It will aid your body in the healing process, while also providing your body with the nutrients it needs.
 Your doctor will help you determine the correct amounts of each nutrient you need.
 Some of these nutrients could include:

 - Folic acid

 - Fat-soluble vitamins, including A, D, E, and K

 - Vitamin B12

-Finding just the right formulation is important to your health and healing process and this, as well as any other celiac treatments you’re considering, should be discussed with your provider.
+Finding the right formulation is important to your health and the healing process and this, as well as any other celiac treatments you’re considering, should be discussed with your healthcare provider.